My Food Product: Packaging Label Requirements

 - The address has to be accompanied by the relation of that address to the product ("Distributed by, "Manufactured by", etc.).

 - The ingredient list must list ingredients in descending weight order.
 So, the ingredient that makes up the most weight in the product goes first.

-- Food allergens include: milk, egg, fish, shellfish, tree nuts, wheat, peanuts, and soybeans.
+- Food allergens include: milk, egg, fish, shellfish, tree nuts, wheat, peanuts, soybeans, and sesame.